cs50nestm/cs50labs/operators/README.md

 float b = 5 / 2;
 ```

-the value of the `float` b will be 2.0.
+the value of b will be 2.0.

-If instead, at least one of the numbers in my division statement is a float, C will interpret this as dividing two floats.
+If instead, at least one of the numbers in my division statement is a `float`, C will interpret this as dividing two floats.
 Floats are variables that can hold a number with a decimal.
 So

 ```c
 float b = 5.0 / 2;